-- Ms Jing Fang, Lecturer in Modern Chinese. - Prof. Henrietta Harrison, Stanley Ho Professor of Chinese History, specialises in Social and cultural history of China from the Qing through to the present; local history; religion and the experience of revolution. - Dr Margaret Hillenbrand, Associate Professor of Modern Chinese Literature and Culture China Centre, specialises in Modern literature and film. - Dr Ming Tak Ted Hui, Associate Professor of Classical Chinese, specialises in language policies and the representation of cultural others from the twelfth to the fourteenth century. - Dr Dirk Meyer, Associate Professor of Chinese Philosophy, specialises in Chinese Philosophy; orality and literacy in early Chinese philosophical discourse; excavated manuscripts; phonology and palaeography.
+- Ms. Jing Fang, Lecturer in Modern Chinese. - Prof. Henrietta Harrison, Stanley Ho Professor of Chinese History, specialises in Social and cultural history of China from the Qing through to the present; local history; religion and the experience of revolution. - Prof. Margaret Hillenbrand, Associate Professor of Modern Chinese Literature and Culture China Centre, specialises in Modern Chinese literature and film. - Prof. Ming Tak Ted Hui, Associate Professor of Classical Chinese and Medieval China, specialises in language policies and the representation of cultural others from the twelfth to the fourteenth century.

-- Dr Christopher Mittelstaedt, Lecturer in Modern Chinese Studies, specialises in the history, politics, and ideology of the Chinese Communist Party; Chinese law and governance; and grassroots governance. - Ms Yang Song, Shaw Lecturer in Chinese, specialises in Linguistic studies of modern Chinese; Chinese as a second language - Prof. Tian Yuan Tan, Shaw Professor of Chinese, specialises in Pre-modern Chinese literature, with emphasis on drama, fiction, and poetry in the later dynasties; Chinese literary history and historiography; court theatre and performance; cross-cultural interactions between China and other countries. - Prof. Shelagh Vainker, Associate Professor of Chinese Art; Curator of Chinese Art Department of Eastern Art, Ashmolean Museum, specialises in Early Chinese art; Chinese ceramics.
+- Mr. Shio-yun Kan, Senior Instructor in Chinese; Programme Director of the Centre for Teaching Chinese as a Foreign Language, specialises in teaching of Chinese as a foreign language. - Dr Flaminia Pischedda, Departmental Lecturer in Chinese, specialises in Early Chinese divination, including Yijing divination tradition and other related texts; Chinese palaeography and manuscript culture; Early Chinese systems of thought; cross-cultural and interdisciplinary studies. - Dr Elizabeth Smithrosser, Departmental Lecturer in Chinese, specialises in publishing, humour, play, deafness, controversial pasts, and material culture. - Ms. Yang Song, Shaw Lecturer in Chinese, specialises in Linguistic studies of modern Chinese; Chinese as a second language - Prof. Tian Yuan Tan, Shaw Professor of Chinese, specialises in Pre-modern Chinese literature, with emphasis on drama, fiction, and poetry in the later dynasties; Chinese literary history and historiography; court theatre and performance; cross-cultural interactions between China and other countries. - Prof. Shelagh Vainker, Associate Professor of Chinese Art; Curator of Chinese Art Department of Eastern Art, Ashmolean Museum, specialises in Early Chinese art; Chinese ceramics.